uhellstr/OpenXtalk-gameoflife/README.md

 - OSX Yosemity
 - Linux compiled in 32-bit mode since we require sqllite libraries provided by LiveCode.
 Note 64-bit compilation will fail since sqllite libraries 32-bit only.
+  Program tested on 32-Bit Debian wheezy, 64-Bit Ubuntu 14.04 LST and Debian 8 Jessie 64-bit.
+  On 64-bit platforms you will need to install 32-bit library support to be able to compile 32-bit executables as per LiveCode documentation.

 - Added rough support for Mobile (Android)

 Not tested on Windows 7 or 8 due to lack of that environment.